 Travel is an essential part of the jobs of many UN staff, yet it is a main GHG emission sources.
-In fact, in 2015 it was responsible for 54% of the UN’s greenhouse gas emissions - 48% from air travel and the remainder from road and air travel.
+In fact, in 2015 it was responsible for 54% of the UN’s greenhouse gas emissions - the majority from air travel and the remainder from road and air travel.

 The challenge facing all UN staff and organization is how to reduce our travel-related carbon-footprint without reducing the effectiveness of our work.

 There are a number of ways to do this including:

 It’s not just about cutting carbon emissions: a more sustainable approach to travel planning also helps to cut costs and reduce stress for staff.